 The Yosemite Field station hosts a broad spectrum of university courses, public education events, and K-12 programs.
 Topic have included land management, environmental sustainability, water management history, outdoor arts, writing, and leadership.
 The station facilities are ideal for classes, including a modern classroom, lodging for 55 people, office space, and meeting space.

-- California Ecology and Conservation Course - now recruiting! - UC Undergraduates travel throughout California, utilizing the diverse UC Natural Reserve System.
+- California Ecology and Conservation Course - UC Undergraduates travel throughout California, utilizing the diverse UC Natural Reserve System.
 Students learn to notice natural patterns, frame questions into feasible research projects, and practice standard techniques such as surveys of animal and plant populations.

 - Adventure-Risk-Challenge - This 6-week summer school program has been designed for motivated, high-level English Language Learner (ELL) students with leadership potential.
 ARC combines an intensive literacy focus with outdoor education: place-based, experiential curriculum.
 After the intensive summer program, ARC graduates follow through with service projects in their local communities.
 Graduates also assist with public outreach presentations & new student recruitment.
 ARC offers tutoring and reunion opportunities throughout their high school careers.
 Many ARC students are now leaders in their